 2. What are the essential skills to become proficient in this field?

-- Imagination: Oftentimes, patients might not understand the need for OT services and hence, it becomes imperative that you make the process creative and engaging.
-Eg: You would need to think how to make the children want to interact with you throughout the whole session.
+- Imagination: Oftentimes, patients might not understand the need for OT services and hence, it becomes imperative to make the process creative and engaging.
+Eg: They’d have to come up with creative ways to make the children want to interact with them throughout the whole session.

-- Nurturing: You will always have to be caring and supportive while offering the right kind of assistance to your patients.
-Do you think the patient can do it if you quit first?
+- Nurturing: They’d always have to be caring and supportive while offering the right kind of assistance to their patients.
+(Do you think the patient can do it if you quit first?)

 - Patience: It is for sure that you are going to work with patients who might sometimes be rude, impatient, frustrated and stubborn.
 Without high level of patience, you might (most likely will) feel demotivated and just want to be away from all the negative vibes.
 Just be patient, good things take time.

 3. Where can you study to specialize in Occupational Therapy?